stingtao/stingtaoCreateDesktop/README.md

 ### 1. First Launch
 - Launch the application
 - Go to Settings and enter your Gemini API key
-- Create your first blog project
+- Create your first blog / book project

-### 2. Creating a Blog Project
+### 2. Creating a Blog / Book Project
 - Click "New Project" in Home
 - Fill in project details:
   - Project name